 Does WHOOP work during sleep if you move around a lot?

-Yes.
-The sensor and algorithm are specifically tuned for sleep tracking, with PPG optimised for wrist placement and software built to handle arm movement, so restless sleepers still get usable HRV and sleep-stage data.
+Largely, yes.
+The sensor and algorithm are tuned for sleep tracking, with PPG optimised for wrist placement and software built to handle arm movement, so restless sleepers still get usable HRV and sleep/wake data — WHOOP distinguishes sleep from wake at roughly 89% agreement with polysomnography.
+The stage split (deep versus REM versus light) is the weaker part for everyone, so treat those minutes as a trend rather than a measurement.

 Will checking my recovery score obsessively make me anxious?